illumio/illumio.core/docs/KUBELINK_ROLE.md

 ### Kubelink

+> **NOTE:** in addition to the configuration below, the [`kubernetes.core`](https://docs.ansible.com/ansible/latest/collections/kubernetes/core/index.html) modules used by this role use environment variable configuration for any custom authentication or connection details needed for your cluster.
+See the [`kubernetes.core.k8s` documentation](https://docs.ansible.com/ansible/latest/collections/kubernetes/core/k8s_module.html#ansible-collections-kubernetes-core-k8s-module) for details on configuring authentication, proxies, or client certificates for your cluster.

 If a Kubelink secret exists in the cluster, Container Cluster creation will be skipped and the existing values will be used for the connection.
 See the Illumio [guide on deploying Kubelink](https://docs.illumio.com/core/21.5/Content/Guides/kubernetes-and-openshift/deployment/deploy-kubelink-in-your-cluster.htm) for details on the secret file.

 Variable | Description | Default value